hpc-dr/day1hpc.github.io/content/english/batch.md

 <div class="col-2">{{< image src="/images/hpc/icons/secure.png" class="img-float-center" >}}</div>
 <div class="col">

-Responsbility for security at AWS is [shared between you and AWS](https://aws.amazon.com/compliance/shared-responsibility-model/).
+Responsibility for security at AWS is [shared between you and AWS](https://aws.amazon.com/compliance/shared-responsibility-model/).
 AWS protects and [ensures compliance](https://aws.amazon.com/compliance/) for the infrastructure that runs all the services it offers, while you protect the assets you run on AWS.

 AWS Batch uses IAM to control and monitor the AWS resources that your jobs can access, such as Amazon DynamoDB tables.
 Through IAM, you can also define policies for different users in your organization.
 For example, administrators can be granted full access permissions to any AWS Batch API operation, developers can have limited permissions related to configuring compute environments and registering jobs, and end users can be restricted to the permissions needed to submit and delete jobs.